snehaadak/React-Learnings/Episode 13/Testing.md

 ## How do we write a TestCase?
-A: we use a function called as `test`. and this function basically takes in two arguments 1st being the string that is the description of the testcase and second to be the callback function that is the actual implementation of the testcase.
+A: we use a function called as `test` we can also use `it` as an alias for word test. and this function basically takes in two arguments 1st being the string that is the description of the testcase and second to be the callback function that is the actual implementation of the testcase.
     syntax:    test( " ", ()=>{
                         const result = call your function to be tested expect(result).toBe(ur manually calculated answer or something that we know is gonna be the result)